adamedx/autographps-sdk/ROADMAP.md

 ## To-do items -- prioritized

+* Rename some consent parameters in New-GraphApplication
+* Make Set-GraphApplicationCertificate make only one request when multiple certificate paths are specified by the pipeline.
+* Make exportedcertficatepath member of new-graph*certificate use a fully qualified path
+* Add countvariable?
+* Add service principal support to *-graphapplicationcertificate commands, not just application
+* Look at using serilog for logging
+* Add API version to itemcontext?
+* Add more properties to serviceprincipal output, application
 * Add tags to get-graphapplication
 * Add startswith search to get-graphapplication
 * Make permissions ids work with the consent and application commands